Ciela-Institute/caustics/paper.md

 # Statement of need

-Unlocking the exciting potential of graviational lensing will require processing hundreds of thousands of lenses [@rubinlenses] expected to be discovered in the next generation of surveys (Rubin, Euclid, Roman, and more).
-The current state of lensing analysis, however, requires many days to solve even a single system [@], so computational advancements like GPU acceleration and algorithmic advances like automatic differentiation are needed to make the computational timescales realistic for such large samples. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level
+Unlocking the exciting potential of graviational lensing will require processing hundreds of thousands of lenses [@Collett2015] expected to be discovered in the next generation of surveys (Rubin, Euclid, Roman, and more).
+The current state of lensing analysis, however, requires many days/weeks to solve even a single system, so computational advancements like GPU acceleration and algorithmic advances like automatic differentiation are needed to make the computational timescales realistic for such large samples. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level